Deader Than Disco: Live-Action TV

 That said, NBC is planning to relaunch the series in 2015 with a 13-episode Mini Series called Heroes Reborn, so it remains to be seen if the show can still recover.

-Despite being relatively formulaic, the Alf was original in many regards, and had a loyal following.
+- Despite being relatively formulaic, the show Alf was original in many regards, and had a loyal following.
 Alf scored its highest ratings during Season 2 (reaching #5 in the Nielsen ratings).
-At the peak of its popularity, a spin-off prequel, animated series was produced, airing Saturday mornings on NBC called Alf: The Animated Series.
-Another animated spin-off, called Alf Tales followed shortly thereafter.
+At the peak of its popularity, a spin-off prequel animated series called Alf: The Animated Series was produced, airing Saturday mornings on NBC.
+Another animated spin-off, called Alf Tales, followed shortly thereafter.
 There was even a comic book adaptation which tended to play down the sitcom aspects in favor of a lot of parody and a bigger sci-fi slant, giving Alf strange technological toys which would occasionally be useful but most often wreak havoc in unforeseen ways.
 By the time Season 3 and especially Season 4 came along, the live-action show's novelty wore off to the point that the ratings lagged severely.
-It's poor ratings in Season 4 also dragged the ratings of its Monday night stablemate The Hogan Family down with it.
-Ultimately, NBC canned both shows, although the The Hogan Family went to CBS and performed no better in the ratings along with the constant timeslot changes and pre-emptions in its sixth season.
-ALF is perhaps unfortunately, more known today for its troubled production (which was due to being shot in a very halting, piecemeal fashioner became very grueling for the cast and served as a hotbed of tension and discomfort when the cameras were off) and soul crushing cliffhanger series finale (NBC gave Alien Productions a verbal commitment for a fifth season, but ultimately withdrew its support), with Alf being taken off to an undisclosed location by government agents.
-While the Alf character has since been resurrected in various capacities; in 1996 a made for TV movie called Project: Alf was aired on ABC to tie-up the loose ends steaming from the cliffhanger ending of the series, in 2004, a late-night talk show format (called Alf's Hit Talk Show it only lasted seven episodes) and in commercials during the late-1990s, most notably one for the long-distance service "10-10-220".
-Despite all of these attempts, the Alf character is more or less, still seen as merely a relic of late '80s pop culture.
+Its poor ratings in Season 4 also dragged the ratings of its Monday night stablemate The Hogan Family down with it.
+Ultimately, NBC canned both shows, although The Hogan Family went to CBS and performed no better in the ratings along with the constant timeslot changes and pre-emptions in its sixth season.
+ALF is perhaps, unfortunately, more known today for its troubled production (which was due to being shot in a very halting, piecemeal fashion that became very gruelling for the cast and served as a hotbed of tension and discomfort when the cameras were off) and soul crushing cliffhanger series finale (NBC gave Alien Productions a verbal commitment for a fifth season, but ultimately withdrew its support), with Alf being taken off to an undisclosed location by government agents.
+The Alf character has since been resurrected in various capacities; in 1996 a made for TV movie called Project: Alf was aired on ABC to tie-up the loose ends stemming from the cliffhanger ending of the series, in 2004 it received a late-night talk show format (called Alf's Hit Talk Show, it only lasted seven episodes) and he appeared in commercials during the late-1990s, most notably one for the long-distance service "10-10-220".
+Despite all of these attempts, the Alf character is more or less still seen as merely a relic of late '80s pop culture.
 Perhaps adding insult to injury, in an interview on Late Night with Conan O'Brien, Tina Fey said that her biggest frustration as producer of NBC's 75th anniversary special was dealing with Alf's "people."
 Fey said Paul Fusco (Alf's creator and voice actor) would only allow Alf to appear on the show if the puppeteers were completely hidden from everyone else, even the studio audience.

-Even though Wings managed to last for eight seasons on NBC, it was never truly considered a mega-hit or bonafide success.
-Wings never cracked higher than #18 in the Nielsens, ever won any major awards, and was easily overshadowed by other NBC sitcoms of that era like Seinfeld, Friends, and Frasier (which was created by the same producers of Wings).
+- Even though Wings managed to last for eight seasons on NBC, it was never truly considered a mega-hit or bonafide success.
+Wings never cracked higher than #18 in the Nielsens, never won any major awards, and was easily overshadowed by other NBC sitcoms of that era like Seinfeld, Friends, and Frasier (which was created by the same producers of Wings).
 A large factor in why Wings has perhaps become so forgotten (even when it was still on the air) is because at the end of the day, it was a fairly simplistic (but ultimately not heavy) show.
-Whereas Cheers (Wings was essentially Cheers if it took place in an airport) was about jerks and losers and Frasier was about sophistication and what it takes to be happy, there was a weight to them when compared to Wings.
+Whereas Cheers (Wings was essentially Cheers if it took place in an airport) was about jerks and losers and Frasier was about sophistication and what it takes to be happy, and there was a weight to them when compared to Wings.
 The deepest Wings ever got was in regards to the dreams and stress Hacketts went through.
-Wings was more or less, the everyman show among the three but was still possibly, the toughest show to explain.
-And while the small town setting gave it a nice, small, welcome feeling if you blink, you'll more than likely forget all about it.
+Wings was, more or less, the everyman show among the three, but was still possibly the toughest show to explain.
+And while the small town setting gave it a nice, small, welcome feeling, if you blink, you'll more than likely forget all about it.

-For great justice, The Hogan Family makes the cut.
-The show enjoyed a six season run from 1986 to 1991, was one of the first American sitcoms to address "safe sex" (it was the first prime-time show to use the word "condom"), had a memorable episode where a recurring character dies of AIDS (in the last season when it moved to CBS), and gave us Edie McClurg in her most well-known role outside of Ferris Bueller's Day Off, but it's rarely - if ever - seen today, with neither reruns nor DVD to mark its existence, in a particularly egregious case of Keep Circulating the Tapesnote a VHS of the safe sex episode was distributed to teachers and health educators back in the day; good luck finding that on eBay or Amazon.
-To add insult to injury, the show is further incredibly hard to find these days since a YouTube account holding all the episodes had them all removed due to a copyright claim from Warner Bros. , and only a few scattered clips/promos can be found there today.
+- For great justice, The Hogan Family makes the cut.
+The show enjoyed a six season run from 1986 to 1991, was one of the first American sitcoms to address 'safe sex' (it was the first prime-time show to use the word "condom"), had a memorable episode where a recurring character dies of AIDS (in the last season when it moved to CBS), and gave us Edie McClurg in her best-known role outside of Ferris Bueller's Day Off, but it's almost never seen today, with neither reruns nor DVD to mark its existence, in a particularly egregious case of Keep Circulating the Tapes.note To add insult to injury, the show is further incredibly hard to find these days since a YouTube account holding all the episodes had them all removed due to a copyright claim from Warner Bros. , and only a few scattered clips/promos can be found there today.
 It's not on any video-streaming sites or iTunes, and the last channels to air the show in North America were ABC Family and the Canadian channel CTS (now YesTV) between 2006 and 2011.
 The show is most notable for starting off as a vehicle for Valerie Harper (the original name of the show was Valerie) only to be fired after season 2, after being embroiled in a bitter dispute with Miller/Boyett Productions over a decision to shift the focus of the show's stories to a comedic focus as well as wanting a larger cut of future syndication revenues, and being replaced by Sandy Duncan as her sister-in-law.
 Nowadays, the show is best remembered as a footnote for launching a young Jason Bateman's career.